fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/applications.md

 ## Notes

 [1]: They should not, however, include any additional flight data structures needed to support the specific data exchange.
 If such fields are required, they should be supplied via Extensions.

+[2]: When newer versions of FIXM products are released, upgrading the restrictions only requires updating the reference to the newer versions and implementing the ad-hoc adaptations only for the parts that have changed.